 The European market potential for (Industrial) Internet of Things

-The European market for Internet of Things (IoT) solutions is growing.
-Germany, the United Kingdom, France, Italy, Spain and the Netherlands are leading European IoT adoption, but Eastern European countries and the Nordics are following closely.
-Both consumer and business IoT offer opportunities, though specialisation may provide a competitive advantage.
-The home, health and finance sectors are the front runners in IoT adoption, and the shortage of skilled specialists continues to drive outsourcing.
+The European market for Internet of Things (IoT) solutions is accelerating.
+Germany, the United Kingdom and the Netherlands are leading European IoT adoption, but Eastern European countries and the Nordics are following closely.
+The manufacturing, home, health and finance sectors are the front runners in IoT adoption, but impressive growth can also be found in the retail and agriculture sectors.
+The shortage of skilled specialists combined with the increasing openness towards outsourcing continues to drive outsourcing demand.

 Contents of this page

 The Internet of Things refers to everyday physical devices (things) that are connected to the internet.
 These things can, for example, refer to a connected:

 - biochip transponder (connected to for example livestock)